punsisini/Network-Traffic-Analysis-Using-Wireshark/README.md

 ---

 ### TCP Analysis
-I analyzed TCP packets and observed the 3-way handshake (SYN, SYN-ACK, ACK).
+I captured and analyzed TCP packets in Wireshark and observed the 3-way handshake process used to establish a connection.
+The handshake consists of:
+- SYN (client initiates connection)
+- SYN-ACK (server acknowledges)
+- ACK (client confirms)

 ![TCP](tcp.png)